Skip to main content

 Cabinetry

-Cabinetry typically accounts for 30–40% of your total kitchen renovation cost in Sydney.
+Cabinetry typically accounts for 30 to 40% of your total kitchen renovation cost in Sydney.
 The range is significant:

-Fully custom cabinetry: $15,000–$25,000+Worth it for unusual spaces, specific storage needs, or high-end finishes.
-Solves problems flat-pack can't—awkward corners, integrated appliances, maximising every centimetre.
+Fully custom cabinetry: $15,000 to $25,000+ Worth it for unusual spaces, specific storage needs, or high-end finishes.
+Solves problems flat-pack can’t, including awkward corners, integrated appliances, and maximising every centimetre.

 Benchtops

 Your benchtop choice has a major visual and cost impact.
-For a typical Sydney kitchen (3–5m² of benchtop space):
+For a typical Sydney kitchen (3 to 5m2 of benchtop space):

 Appliances